ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 command-line-based](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#a-command-line-based-ssh-key-creation)
 and [(B)
 GUI-based](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#b-gui-based-ssh-key-creation)
-SSH key creations.
+SSH key creation.
 Users need to choose which option it more suitable for them.
 Usually, the command-line based approach is much quicker even for users without command-line experience since it only requires to copy and paste of a few lines of code.